 Regardless of the size, wearing thick, protective gloves is always recommended when handling cacti.

 Remove the Cactus from the Old Pot

 Loosen the soil around the edges of the pot with a dull knife or trowel if necessary.
-If needed, you can wrap the cactus in several layers of newspaper to make it easier to grab, or you can use the metal tongs to handle the cactus.
+If needed, you can wrap the cactus in several layers of newspaper to make it easier to grab, or you can use the towel to handle the cactus.
 Gently wiggle the root ball out of the old pot and lay the cactus flat on your working area.

 Loosen the Root Ball & Discard the Old Soil

 Once the cactus has been removed from its old pot, the root ball should be loosened and the old soil discarded.
 Depending on how root-bound the plant is, this can sometimes be a delicate process.
 Take it slow and be careful not to break too many roots.

 While the roots are exposed, it is a good idea to check them over for any signs of pests or diseases.
 Cut back any dead or diseased roots and apply a fungicide if needed.

 Choose the New Pot

 If you are prone to overwatering, choose a clay/terracotta pot for your cactus.
 While cacti can grow in any potting container, unglazed clay pots help to absorb excess moisture in the soil and prevent overwatering.
 Regardless of the type of pot that you choose, ensure there is a drainage hole at the bottom.